 The State Transportation Improvement Program (STIP) funds projects that increase capacity on state roads.
-STIP funding is a mix of State, Federal, and Local taxes and fees.
-STIP is primarily used for roadway construction but may also be used for Park and Ride Lots and multi-modal facilities that support the highway system.
+STIP funding is a mix of State, federal, and local taxes and fees.
+STIP is primarily used for roadway construction but may also be used for PNRs and multi-modal facilities that support the highway system.
 STIP funds have been used for rail and ferry facilities in Solano.

 California's new Cap and Trade program has created a Greenhouse Gas Reduction Fund using proceeds from the state's cap-and-trade auctions.
-The Transit and Intercity Rail Capital Program (TIRCP) will help support transportation investments in clean, affordable and lowstress commute and travel options by improving the quality and reliability of public transportation choices.
-In its first year,\$25 million was budgeted for 14 projects that were selected in 2015.
+The Transit and Intercity Rail Capital Program (TIRCP) will help support transportation investments in clean, affordable and low-stress commuting and traveling options by improving the quality and reliability of public transportation choices.
+In its first year \$25 million was budgeted for 14 projects that were selected in 2015.
 In future years, the program will receive 10% of the Greenhouse Gas Reduction Fund revenues.
-Legislative efforts to increase the percentage of the funds directed to the TIRCP have been unsuccessful so far..
+There have been legislative efforts to increase the percentage of the funds directed to the TIRCP so far unsuccessful.
 Distribution of the funds is through a statewide competitive process and candidate projects must demonstrate GHG reduction among other criteria.